 It was simple to make and hardly took any time at all.
 And the leftovers were just as good as fresh--I just added a little more cheese and a touch of butter.
 I used speck instead of prosciutto because I recently discovered a grocer that carries it and I just can't get enough.
 The subtle smokiness of speck gave the pasta just enough extra to make this dish truly stand out.
 As well, I used the maximum amount of garlic in the recipe because that's how I roll.
 My breath is whiffy but I'm happy as heck.

 All in all, this is a super easy dish to whip up on a weeknight and it delivers a great result, especially if you use an assortment of top-notch mushrooms.
-I used a mixture of cremini, shiitake, oyster, and baby Bellas, from my lovely local mushroom guy.
+I used a mixture of lovely local cremini, shiitake, oyster, and baby Bellas, from my favourite mushroom farm.
 And I used a scrummy pantacce Toscane (flat, short, jagged, and rippled) pasta.
 Served it with nothing--except more cheese than it called for.

 This pasta with caramelized mushrooms and crispy prosciutto recipe is quite the mushroom flavor bomb.
 The umami earthiness of the mushrooms come through loud and clear in this dish, with the garlic and thyme a lingering backdrop in each bite.